lmenezes/elasticsearch-kopf/README.md

 kopf is a simple web administration tool for [ElasticSearch](http://elasticsearch.org) written in JavaScript + AngularJS + jQuery + Twitter bootstrap.

-it offers an easy way of performing common tasks on an elasticsearch cluster. not every single API is covered by this plugin, but it does offer a rest client which allows you to explore the full potential of the ElasticSearch API.
+It offers an easy way of performing common tasks on an elasticsearch cluster.
+Not every single API is covered by this plugin, but it does offer a REST client which allows you to explore the full potential of the ElasticSearch API.

 Versions
 ------------